Integrating Kendra and SharePoint using Azure AD App-Only Authentication

 This page has been translated by machine translation.
 View original

-In this article, we will explore how to synchronize SharePoint documents with Amazon Kendra using SharePoint Connector V2.0 with Azure AD App-Only authentication.
+In this article, we will explore how to synchronize SharePoint documents with Amazon Kendra, specifically using SharePoint Connector V2.0 with Azure AD App-Only authentication.

-This method uses certificate-based authentication for applications rather than user credentials, so you don't need to add users to groups you want to share with.
+This method uses certificate-based authentication for applications instead of user credentials, so there's no need to add users to groups you want to share with.

 However, certificates have a 365-day validity period, so they need to be replaced periodically.